The Flying Tiger FAQ

 Were they mercenaries or U.S. military pilots?

 Were they on a covert mission?
 Yes.
-Roosevelt knew about and approved the formation of the 1st American Volunteer Group and two more, one of them to fly from Chinese bases and "set the wood and paper cities of Japan on fire."
-But there was no "secret executive order", only an informal operation run by Lauchlin Currie out of the White House, in the style of Oliver North in the Reagan administration.
+Roosevelt knew about and approved the formation of the 1st American Volunteer Group, with two more to follow, and it was more or less run out of the White House by a Roosevelt aide named Lauchlin Currie, in the style of Oliver North in the Reagan administration.
 Some AVGs were promised that their time in China would count toward pensions, but that was by recruiters working by China; when the AVG went out of business in 1942 the Army refused to recognize them as veterans.
 That position remained essentially unchanged for half a century.
 (The "honorably discharged" Tigers are now officially WWII veterans on the basis of their AVG service.)

 Were they secretly members of the U.S. armed forces while in the AVG?
 No. When the AVG was disbanded, the vast majority of pilots went home or took high-paying civilian jobs in China; only five accepted induction in China.
 General Marshall himself advised General Stilwell that he had no authority to conscript the AVGs, as Stilwell wanted to do.
 Indeed, a few pilots had joined the AVG, gone to SE Asia, and resigned (this was before Pearl Harbor) in order to go home and take civilian flying jobs--an option that certainly wouldn't have been accorded to covert members of the armed forces.

 The passion arises I think from the bad name that mercenaries have.
 Perhaps it would help to consider the Americans who flew for the Spanish Republic--they were truly mercenaries, no ambiguity there, but the cause is generally regarded as noble.
 (One of those merks tried to join the AVG but was denied a passport because of his Spanish adventure.
 He later caught up with the AVG as an Army captain and flew on one of their last missions.)
 As A.E.
 Housman wrote in another connection: "What God abandoned, these defended, / And saved the sum of things for pay."
-There is nothing inherently objectionable about being a mercenary, and nothing inherently good about serving in the armed forces of your own country.
-And certainly there is nothing inherently wrong about fighting for glory or adventure, which were the factors that motivated most of the AVGs.
+There is nothing inherently objectionable about being a mercenary, and certainly there is nothing inherently wrong about fighting for glory or adventure, which were the factors that motivated most of the AVGs.

 Back to top